Frequently asked questions.

 Yes, we will still potentially be able to help companies that have been dissolved, or are currently in administration.
 The claim lies with the legal entity, so you will therefore need to reinstate the company if you wish to join.
 We can do this on your behalf.

-If you have dissolved your company and you would like to join, please complete the Dissolved Company CMA or call us on 0113 323 1950 so we can send the relevant pack out to you.
+If you have dissolved your company and you would like to join, please call us on 0113 323 1950 or fill out the sign up form on the homepage so we can send the relevant information out to you.
 It only takes a couple of minutes to sign up.

 If it can be identified that the actions of Clydesdale or Yorkshire Bank caused the business to file for bankruptcy, then a significant consequential loss claim may be possible, alongside the direct losses as a result of taking the Fixed Rate Business Loan.
 We anticipate that some of these consequential loss claims could run into hundreds of thousands of pounds.